 A carpenter ant colony has one wingless queen and many sterile, wingless, female workers.
 Winged males and females emerge from established colonies on warm days in the spring and early summer.
 Mating occurs during a brief flight, after which the male dies, and the female (queen) removes her wings and searches for a suitable nesting site.
 A new queen lays fifteen to twenty eggs, which produce the first brood of offspring.
 The whitish, soft-bodied, legless larvae later become the sterile female workers.

 Homeowners should watch for ants that are foraging indoors and try to find their nests.
 Look for piles of coarse, stringy wood particles, dead insect parts and other debris that are sifting from cracks in the siding, behind moldings, in the basement and attic, and under porches.
 Carpenter ants do not consume the wood as food; excavated particles are dumped outside the nest and are at times readily visible.
 Satellite colonies within homes can sometimes be located by listening for a rustling sound in walls and ceilings using a stethoscope or inverted water glass to hear the ants.

 *Source Penn State College of Agricultural Sciences"

 Whether it’s pavement ants, carpenter ants, or any other kind of ant, Green Pest Solutions’ experienced technicians have the know-how necessary to identify and control your ant problem.
-Our Green Band Protection System will rid your home of ants as well as other pests and ensure that they will not return in the near future by also treating the outside perimeter of your home.
+Our Green Band Protection will rid your home of ants as well as other pests and ensure that they will not return in the near future by also treating the outside perimeter of your home.